danielbrendel/redhotsubs/README.md

 NSFW client.
 The system can be set up as public or private depending on the use case.

 ## Features
-- Browse curated Subreddits
+- ❇️ Browse curated Subreddits
-- Sort by hot, top and new
+- 🎚️ Sort by hot, top and new
-- Show user postings
+- 👄 Show user postings
-- Display single posts
+- 👤 Display single posts
-- Display useful infos about a post
+- 📄 Display useful infos about a post
-- Video section
+- 🎞️ Video section
-- Trending creators
+- 🔥 Trending creators
-- Featured creators
+- 💚 Featured creators
-- Favorites
+- 🔖 Favorites
-- Twitter bot
+- 🐤 Twitter bot
-- Statistics
+- 📈 Statistics
-- Toggable authentication feature
+- 🔑 Toggable authentication feature
+- 📱 Responsive layout
-- Cronjobs
+- 📜 Cronjobs

 ## System requirements
 The app is being developed with the following environment.
 Other environments may work, too.